-Favouring a younger candidate with lots of potential to grow often seems the obvious choice.
-However, developing a younger candidate is more work than just teaching them the necessary skills as they are inexperienced and need to be taught how to acclimatise to working in general.
-Not only are older workers massively valuable due to their experienced perspective, but they can get working at their full potential right away.
+Favouring a younger candidate with lots of potential to grow often seems like the obvious choice.
+However, developing a greener candidate can mean more work than just teaching them the necessary skills.
+Younger candidates generally lack experience and need time to acclimatise to the workplace.
+Not only are older workers more valuable due to their experienced perspective, but they can get working at their full potential right away.

-In the UK the retirement age is continually increasing, meaning there are more older people open to employment than ever before.
-This presents a vast talent pool which your business can tap into and benefit from should you decide to seize the opportunities that a multigenerational team of employees provides.
+In the UK. the retirement age is continually increasing.
+As a result, there are more older people open to employment than ever before.
+This presents a vast talent pool which your business can tap into.
+There are many advantages of recruiting older workers and seizing the opportunities that a multigenerational team of employees provides.

-Alongside a potentially vast array of experience, older workers present many additional benefits to your business.
+Alongside a vast array of experience, older workers present many additional benefits to your business.
 We’ll take a look at some of the advantages of employing older workers below:

 This can include valuable experience, lessons and business contacts that can be utilised for success.
 Older workers usually come with vast networks due to the level of experience they have built up over the years.
 Their transferable skills are extremely valuable to your company.
-Additionally, they have a lot to teach younger workers who haven’t yet hit their prime.
+Additionally, they have a lot to teach younger workers who might be new to the business.

 It has been found that older workers are more likely to remain with the business.
-Younger staff are said to have an average of 10% turnover rate compared to a much lower 4% for older workers.
+Studies show that younger staff are over 4 times more likely than older workers to move from one job to another voluntarily.

-A multigenerational workforce contributes to the diversity and inclusivity of your business which could provide you with a competitive edge.
-This is due to the broad range of knowledge, experience and ideas from differing groups of people merging, to excel employees in their work and your business as a whole.
+A multigenerational workforce contributes to your business’s diversity and inclusivity, which could provide you with a competitive edge.
+This is due to the broad range of knowledge, experience and ideas from differing groups of people merging.
+It helps employees to excel in their work and favours your business as a whole.

 Older workers will have built up a substantial level of confidence from their years of working experience.
 Employees who are more confident in their skills and abilities are more likely to suggest and share ideas.
 This, in turn, can help your business grow.

-After working for several years, older workers will know what they want to do and what they want to achieve within a job later in their career.
-They will be focused on the task at hand and want to successfully complete the work given to them.
+Older workers have a better idea of what they want to achieve in their careers.
+They will be focused on the task at hand and motivated to complete assigned tasks.
 This could result in an increased level of productivity and efficiency, contributing to the success of your business.

 How to Engage With Older Workers

-Many older workers will have numerous life commitments such as family, caring for others, hobbies and volunteering.
+Many older workers will have previous life commitments such as children, caring for others, hobbies and volunteering.
 Others may simply be seeking a greater work-life balance.
-Whatever the reason may be, by offering flexible working hours older workers are able to carry on with their personal commitments alongside positively contributing to your business.
+Whatever the reason may be, by offering flexible working hours, older workers can carry on with their personal commitments alongside positively contributing to your business.

 Attractive Benefits Package

 As part of life, health risks increase as we get older.
-For older workers, healthcare benefits will be extremely valued, alongside retirement planning, wellness programmes and any other appropriate support.
+For older workers, healthcare benefits will be highly valued, alongside retirement planning, wellness programmes and any other appropriate support.